AltorvoAV/TFT-lore/content/Miscellaneous/Dreams.md

 ## Session -1
 Drachen sees an Arakocra in the Feywild, sat beside a campfire and pond.
 - **Lord Squark**: “*Most benevolent Grandfather, who created birds, I am pleased to inform you that this year’s bloom is already soring.
 We’ve guarded the attention of the entirety of all those in attendance in the form of a grand wager, with organiser of this year’s bloom Delloso Dellarue.
 Humourlessly, the wager’s only requirements are that we follow the aims you’d already set: the prosperity of the Lords of the Wing and the best thing of the Court of Wonder, all at the same time.
 Talk about maiming, not killing, one of your beautiful creations with a single stone.
 On that note, it delights me to say that Lady Featherfowl has already taken steps to finding a potential suiter in one Anherra of the Unseelie court.
 The Lady was triumphant in the great Hart hunt.
 The only person ever to do so, I must say.
 She generously shared her victory with the Unseelie Lord, and in doing so revealed a pillar on which we may stabilise our teetering society.
 (Stops to look up at the wasteland, with a tear in his eye) We will make you proud.
 May the wind be ever beneath your wings.
 Lord Squark Arrowvis, Earl of Peckersberg.*”
+``
-Drachen & Lord Squark talk.
+- Drachen & Lord Squark talk.
-Squark ends the conversation with
+- Squark ends the conversation with:
 	- **Squark**: "*Everything is predicable now… you have no idea what you’ve started.*"

 ---
 ## Session 2